adobe/helix-pipeline/README.md

 // All wrapper functions must export `pre`
 // The functions takes following arguments:
 // - `cont` (the continuation function, i.e. the main template function)
-// - `payload` (the payload of the pipeline)
+// - `context` (the context of the pipeline)
-// - `action` (the action of the pipeline) module.exports.pre = (cont, payload, action) => {
+// - `action` (the action of the pipeline) module.exports.pre = (cont, context, action) => {
-    const {request, content, response} = payload;
+    const {request, content, response} = context;

-    // modifying the payload content before invoking the main function content.hello = 'World';
+    // modifying the context content before invoking the main function content.hello = 'World';
-    const modifiedpayload = {request, content, response};
+    const modifiedcontext = {request, content, response};

-    // invoking the main function with the new payload.
+    // invoking the main function with the new context.
 Capturing the response
-    // payload for further modification
+    // context for further modification

-    const responsepayload = cont(modifiedpayload, action);
+    const responsecontext = cont(modifiedcontext, action);

-    // Adding a value to the payload response const modifiedresponse = modifiedpayload.response;
+    // Adding a value to the context response const modifiedresponse = modifiedcontext.response;
     modifiedresponse.hello = 'World';

-    return Object.assign(modifiedpayload, modifiedresponse);
+    return Object.assign(modifiedcontext, modifiedresponse);
 }
 ```